Page last updated: October 2024

 It’s free, confidential, and available for anyone affected by cancer who has a question – those diagnosed as well as their family, friends, and carers.

-Support groups provide an opportunity for people affected by cancer to meet in an emotionally supportive environment.
+Support groups also provide an opportunity for people affected by cancer to meet in an emotionally supportive environment.

 Explore support groups